Cetacean bycatch: Fishing regulations and management

-Management and regulation are lacking in many fisheries today.
+Management and regulation are severely lacking in many fisheries today.
 Management measures are urgently needed to monitor fisheries (and illegal fisheries) to protect cetaceans.
-Efforts to document bycatch should focus on gill-net fisheries because cetaceans are more likely to be caught in gill-nets.
+Efforts to document bycatch should focus on gill-net fisheries, because cetaceans are more likely to be caught in gill-nets.
 Conservation efforts should be directed to areas where marine mammal bycatch is high but where no infrastructure exists to assess the impact.
-There is a lack of reporting on a global scale of cetacean bycatch.
+In general, there is a lack of reporting on a global scale of cetacean bycatch.

-In the U.S. the Marine Mammal Protection Act prohibits the use and sale of marine mammals captured by fisheries.
-Similar legislation prohibits the use and sale of marine mammals in other countries.
-A marine mammal mortality monitoring program for commercial fisheries occurs in the U.S. where “Take Reduction Teams" observe the extent of bycatch and then formulate strategies to reduce bycatch and Take Reduction Plans are put into place.
+In the U.S., the Marine Mammal Protection Act prohibits the use and sale of marine mammals captured by commercial fisheries.
+Similar legislations prohibit the use and sale of marine mammals in other countries.
+A marine mammal mortality monitoring program for commercial fisheries is operating in the U.S., where "Take Reduction Teams" observe the extent of bycatch and then formulate strategies to reduce bycatch, with "Take Reduction Plans" put into place.

 Temporary closure

-Temporary closure of fisheries during the short period of the year when cetaceans are migrating through the area would decrease bycatch significantly.
+As another potential mitigation measure, temporary closure of fisheries during the short periods of the year when cetaceans are migrating through the area would significantly decrease bycatch.

 Observers on boat

-Observers are on fishing vessels spotting cetaceans in the water so that they can be avoided.
+Another mitigation measure is to use observers on fishing vessels to spot cetaceans in the water in order to avoid bycatch.

 In the U.S.

-Some programs like Earth Island Institute’s Dolphin Safe Label certification claim to require certification from onboard observers.
-However, the only fishery in the world where independent scientific observers certify whether or not a dolphin has been harmed is the Eastern Tropical Pacific, home to the AIDCP Treaty program.
+Some programs like Earth Island Institute's Dolphin Safe Label certification claim to require certification from onboard observers.
+However, the only fishery in the world where independent scientific observers certify whether a dolphin has been harmed is the Eastern Tropical Pacific, home to the AIDCP Treaty program.
 For all other tuna fisheries of the world, the efficacy of onboard observer certification has come under increasing scrutiny as such programs have proven indefensible or unmanageable:

-In an interview with Radio Australia last year, Mark Palmer of EII confirmed that it is mostly the case that EII monitors do not go on board of the vessels, and their organization does not have the kind of resources to put observers on the “many thousands" of ships that are out there catching tuna.
+In an interview with Radio Australia last year, Mark Palmer of EII confirmed that it is mostly the case that EII monitors do not go on board of the vessels, and their organization does not have the kind of resources to put observers on the "many thousands" of ships that are out there catching tuna.

-Additionally, environmental groups have criticized Earth Island Institute’s support of U.S. policies that do not require independent, on-board observation and instead only rely on self-certification by fishing captains, and that even where they may at some point in the future require independent observers, the lack of uniformity in tracing and verifying certifications in different countries means non-certified products can become certified if they are simply taken to the right port.
+Additionally, environmental groups have criticized Earth Island Institute's support of U.S. policies that do not require independent, on-board observation and instead only rely on self-certification by fishing captains.
+Even if there is a requirement of independent observers, the lack of uniformity in tracing and verifying certifications in different countries implies that non-certified products can still become certified if they are taken to a different port.